 The fight record should detail an applicant's match history (i.e. event name and location, date, level (professional or amateur), discipline and result).
 This record MUST include all combat sport matches that the applicant has been involved in including sports not sanctioned by the BCAC such as amateur boxing, jujitsu, karate, judo, etc.

 Personal Identification

-All applicants are required to submit copies of two pieces of identification.
-One of these must be government issued, photo ID e.g. drivers' licence, passport.
+All applicants are required to submit a copy of one piece of government issued photo identification (e.g. drivers' license, passport).

 PASSPORT PHOTOGRAPHS